IBM-Bluemix-Docs/natural-language-classifier/getting-started.md

     The confidence value represents a percentage, and higher values represent higher confidences.
 The response includes up to 10 classes.

     If you have fewer than 10 classes in your training data, the sum of all confidence values is 100%.
-In this sample training data, only two classes are defined, so only two can be returned.
+In this sample training data only two classes are defined, so only two can be returned.
 1. Review the top class for the questions to see how the classifier is predicting them.

     Here are some other sample questions to classify: